stronnag/bbl2kml/README.md

 ## Output

-Track in Google Earth.
-Can be animated with the time slider.
-The track is colour-coded according to the flight mode; with the `-rssi` option, colour coding is by RSSI%.
+KML/Z file defining tracks whch may be displayed Google Earth.
+Tracks can be animated with the time slider.

+Both Flight Mode and RSSI tracks are generated; the default for display is Flight Mode, unless `-rssi` is specified (and RSSI data is available in the log).
+The log summary is displayed by double clicking on the `inav flight` folder in Google Earth.

-### Flight Mode Colours
+### Flight Mode Track

 * White : WP Mission
 * Yellow : RTH